maxime-filippini/pipedreams/posts/2025/06-19-elixir-for-frm-apps.md

 ### Livebook - A cell-based code editor for Elixir, and much more

 Livebook is a web-based interactive notebook application built for Elixir.
 Much like Jupyter notebooks in the Python ecosystem, Livebook enables us to combine code, text, and visualizations in a single, executable document.

 However, Livebook is much more than a re-implementation of Jupyter notebooks, as it has been built to take full advantage of the BEAM and Elixir.
 For example, you can use a Livebook to introspect a **live, running system** (e.g. a Phoenix web application) using the power of [Distributed Elixir](https://hexdocs.pm/elixir/distributed-tasks.html).
 In addition, Livebook is aware of variables used in each cells and will make sure to re-compute any stale cells those variables are involved in, thus avoiding the most stale data issue that is ubiquitous to any Jupyter-based workflow.

-For a mindblowing demo showing off what Livebook has to offer, I recommend the following talk by Elixir's creator, José Valim:
+For a mind-blowing demo showing off what Livebook has to offer, I recommend the following talk by Elixir's creator, José Valim:

 <iframe class="w-full" height="400" src="https://www.youtube.com/embed/pas9WdWIBHs?si=vM36kB_QPDmXDQX4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>